OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 Contextualization
 =================

 Contextualization parameters provided in the Virtual Machine template controls the initial VM configuration.
-Except for the `common set <http://docs.opennebula.org/stable/operation/references/template.html#context-section>`_ of parameters supported by every appliance on the OpenNebula Marketplace, there are few specific to the particular service appliance.
-The parameters should be provided in the ``CONTEXT`` section of the Virtual Machine template, read the OpenNebula `Operation Guide <http://docs.opennebula.org/stable/operation/vm_setup/kvm.html#set-up-the-virtual-machine-template>`__ for more details.
+Except for the `common set <http://docs.opennebula.io/stable/management_and_operations/references/template.html#context-section>`_ of parameters supported by every appliance on the OpenNebula Marketplace, there are few specific to the particular service appliance.
+The parameters should be provided in the ``CONTEXT`` section of the Virtual Machine template, read the OpenNebula `Management and Operations Guide <http://docs.opennebula.io/stable/management_and_operations/references/kvm_contextualization.html#set-up-the-virtual-machine-template>`__ for more details.

 ==================================== ============== ========= ============== =========== ===========
 Parameter                            Default        Stage     Roles          Modes       Description